MicrosoftDocs/entra-docs/docs/standards/nist-authenticator-assurance-level-2.md

 * Certificate stored in software or hardware (smartcard/security key/TPM)

-Microsoft Authenticator app is FIPS 140 compliant on iOS and Android.
-For more information on the FIPS validated cryptographic modules used by Microsoft Authenticator.
-See [Microsoft Authenticator app](~/identity/authentication/concept-authentication-authenticator-app.md#fips-140-compliant-for-microsoft-entra-authentication)
+For Microsoft Authenticator app (iOS/Android) FIPS 140 compliance information, See [FIPS 140 compliant for Microsoft Entra authentication](identity/authentication/concept-authentication-authenticator-app.md#fips-140-compliant-for-microsoft-entra-authentication)

 For OATH hardware tokens and smartcards we recommend you consult with your provider for current FIPS validation status.